PrasanthChettri/GenderClassifierNN/readme.md

-A convo2d and LSTM approach for classifiying gender from names
+# A convo2d and LSTM approach for classifiying gender from names

+By finding feminine and masculine traits and patterns in name

+What I learned

+* This is weirdly similar to time series prediction
-* convolution is not that great for classifying text
+* convolution is not that great for classifying text for this sort of classification
 * LSTMS work very decently and preform far better than CNNs
-* LSTMS are the best(for text that is)